Have you ever wondered what's on the other side of the rainbow?

 Get yourself a prescription to nature.
 It'll improve your mental and physical health.
 That's according to doctors in Scotland who are recommending that people in the Shetland Islands get outside.
-The program outlines a recommended outside activity per month.
-For instance, in January you can create a windsock to grasp the full power of the […]

 Talk about a badass beak.
 This shoe-billed stork lives primarily in swamps from Sudan to Zambia.
 The bill itself takes 1.5 months from hatching to fully develop into its slipper-like shape.
 But some think it's the most frightening bird on the planet, as chicks are known to fight each other off to the death with even Mom picking favorites.
 The five-foot birds are also known to be patient hunters that rip their prey apart, including crocodiles.

 As spacesuit design continues to become thinner and more dynamic — there are touchscreen sensitive gloves, an attached helmet and built-in ventilation in the latest uniform — it's worth looking at how both US and Russian spacesuits have evolved over time.
-Start by looking at the original suit designed for the moon mission above, then […]